BramFr/nmap-scan/README.md

 # nmap-scan

 This is a easy scan based on nmap with dns lookup.
+It will also find hosts where ICMP are blocked.
+When ICMP its blocked it will scan for common ports like 21,22,80,443,3389.
+If one of these ports are open result will be up.

 It can also scan for duplicate IP`s based on MAC changed.

 ## Info
 ```console